Kajabi Pricing - Is It Too Expensive?

 Key pricing considerations for this plan

-The three-product limit becomes the primary upgrade trigger for prolific creators.
+The five-product limit becomes the primary upgrade trigger for prolific creators.
 The lack of advanced automation and analytics means you're managing most processes manually, which becomes time-consuming as you scale.

 However, the unlimited email and landing page features provide genuine value that justifies the price point for active marketers.